ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/server-side-api/ssj-object/oauth/oauthrequest.html.markdown

 </table>
 ## Description

-This calls the Application Craft server to handle oAuth authentication to the requested service.
+This calls the Application Craft server to handle OAuth authentication to the requested service.
 The actual authentication is handled on the server to ensure security and that

-Please refer to the User Guide [oAuth chapter](/developers/documentation/product-guide/advanced-features/oauth/) for a general overview and examples.
+Please refer to the User Guide [OAuth chapter](/developers/documentation/product-guide/advanced-features/oauth/) for a general overview and examples.

     function mySSJFunction(userAuthKey, myTwitterId) {
         return ssj.oAuthRequest(userAuthKey, 'https://api.twitter.com/1.1/statuses/user_timeline.json',